If you’re reading this, chances are you’re probably looking for online jobs for teens to earn extra spending money.

 Do you know the highest earning YouTuber in 2018 was a 7-year-old kid whose YouTube Channel Ryan ToysReview earned $22 million in 2018?

-Of course, the channel was own and managed by his parents.
+Of course, the channel is owned and managed by his parents.

 To learn more about how to start your own YouTube channel, check out the YouTube Masterclass course.